Last Quarter on

 Moon before descending node

-7 days after ascending node on 18 July 2046 at 17:49 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 2 August 2046 at 00:47 in ♌ Leo.
+7 days after ascending node on 18 July 2046 at 17:49 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 2 August 2046 at 00:47 in ♌ Leo.

 Moon before northern standstill

-11 days since the previous standstill on 15 July 2046 at 09:24 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.722°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠26.730° at the point of next northern standstill on 29 July 2046 at 22:44 in ♊ Gemini.
+11 days since the last southern standstill on 15 July 2046 at 09:24 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.722° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠26.730° at the point of next northern standstill on 29 July 2046 at 22:44 in ♊ Gemini.

 Syzygy in 6 days